 —Lori Cousino, Wesley Prep Fourth Grade Teacher

 Research has shown that smaller class size during the early years provides great rewards in learning.
 In the preschool, when loving contact and nurturing attention is so important, our ratios are as low as 7:1 and only go up to 14:1 with our oldest preschoolers.
 In the elementary program, we do not go larger than 15:1 due to the importance of small class size and its relationship to quality teacher/student interactions.

 Relative to most private schools in the city, we are a small school.
-With fewer than 400 students in the whole school, we know our students and have relationships with their families.
+With fewer than 450 students in the whole school, we know our students and have relationships with their families.
 We are purposeful in our size and are able to take the classroom out into the real world.
-We take a three-day trip to Austin with our fourth graders when they are studying Texas History and take the fifth-graders to Camp Classen to learn amazing things about our environment.
+We take a three-day trip to Austin with our fourth graders when they are studying Texas History and take the fifth graders to Camp Classen to learn amazing things about our environment.
+Our sixth graders spend a week in California experiencing hands-on activities that reflect topics learned in the classroom.
 We bring learning to life and have fun doing it.